tldr-pages/tldr/pages/linux/speedometer.md

 # speedometer

-> Python script that shows network traffic graph in terminal.
+> Python script that shows a network traffic graph in the terminal.
 > More information: <http://excess.org/speedometer>.

-- Show graph for eth0 interface:
+- Show graph for a specific interface:

-`speedometer -r eth0 -t eth0`
+`speedometer -r {{eth0}} -t eth0`